container-interop/service-provider/PSR-XX-provider.md

 A factory MUST return a newly created service instance.

+A factory MAY omit the `$container` parameter, if unused.

 A factory MAY return `null` for a service - this SHOULD NOT be treated as an error, as other services may have nullable dependencies.

 A factory SHOULD NOT cache anything or store state.
 Caching and state are the responsibility of the container.